×

 Organization Description

 Founded in 2015, BioAge Labs uses AI-based drug discovery and systems biology to target the pathways that affect aging.
+At the 39th Annual J. P. Morgan Healthcare Conference on July 12, 2021, Dr. Kristen Fortney, CEO of BioAge Labs, gave a presentation on her company’s goals, funding, and approach.
+She discussed the strategy of targeting indications that work against aging in general in the long term but are targeted against more immediately treatable conditions in the short term.
 BioAge’s drug discovery platform is longitudinal in nature, and it consists of the personal medical records and eventual longevity outcomes of a large number of human beings in order to create a detailed map of how we age, including proteins, metabolic issues, and genetic transcription.
 BioAge believes that directly intervening in the processes of aging is the best path forward for dealing with age-related diseases and increasing healthspan among older people.

-On the financial front, BioAge has raised more than a hundred million dollars in funding, including an initial Series A round of $10.9 million dollars along with later rounds of $23 million and $90 million from investors eager to combat age-related diseases.
+On the financial front, BioAge has raised an initial Series A round of $10.9 million dollars along with later rounds of $23 million and $90 million from investors eager to combat age-related diseases.
+In September 2024, BioAge went public, raising US$200 million in an IPO.

 The BioAge drug development pipeline

-BioAge is currently researching immune system issues and unexplained anemia caused by aging, and one of the compounds that BioAge’s drug discovery platform has identified is hypoxia-induced factor (HIF), which BioAge has identified as being associated with physical and cognitive abilities along with extended lifespan, as it affects blood cell production, the remodeling of vasculature, and how we metabolize glucose.
-In order to increase systemic HIF, BioAge has developed BGE-117, a drug that inhibits an enzyme responsible for breaking down this factor.
+BioAge had in-licensed this drug as it targets hypoxia-induced factor (HIF), which the company’s platform identified as being associated with physical and cognitive abilities along with extended lifespan.
+HIF-1 affects blood cell production, the remodeling of vasculature, and how we metabolize glucose.

-BGE-100 is a novel NLRP3 inhibitor that penetrates the brain with potential to address a range of metabolic and neuroinflammatory conditions.
+BGE-102 is a novel, orally-available, small-molecule brain-penetrant NLRP3 inhibitor that penetrates the blood-brain barrier and has the potential to address a range of metabolic and neuroinflammatory conditions.
 NLRP3 is a component of the inflammasome, a protein complex that assembles in response to infection and tissue damage and results in inflammation needed to promote healing, but chronic inflammation drives a vast number of immunologic and fibrotic disorders.
+BioAge has indicated that their intended indication is obesity.
+As of January 2025, they were conducting IND-enabling experiments for BGE-102, and anticipated having data from a Phase I single ascending dose trial by the end of the year.

 Team